allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 Images can be pulled using `name`, or `name:tag` or `name@sha256:digest`.
 If we do not specify a version tag we will pull the latest.

-You can list the images you have locally with their Ids and digests by running:
+You can list the installed images with their Ids and digests by running:

 ```sh
 docker image ls --digests